News & Updates

 This is a fantastic opportunity for you to come and connect with other mums/caregivers over a coffee while your children play in an organised and structured environment!
 There are awesome art and craft activities, along with various play areas, and a structured mat time that includes storybooks, songs, and rhymes each week.
 Cost $1 per child, under 6 months free.
-Tuesdays 9.30am – 11.30am at 3-7 Ruru St, Eden Terrace from Tuesday 21 February 2017.
+Tuesdays 9.30am – 11.30am at 3-7 Ruru St, Eden Terrace during school terms.
 Parking is available onsite in the spaces marked 'Urban Vineyard'.
 For more information contact Howie or April.

 For our city